 - Cook and shred chicken or – even easier – use a store-bought rotisserie chicken

 - Cook rice (I like using brown rice, but white rice or quinoa or a combination of grains works well)

 - Combine black beans, diced tomatoes, sour cream and enchilada sauce and a few seasonings (salt, pepper and cumin)

 - Place each layer in a baking dish – Rice, then the chicken, black bean/tomato/enchilada sauce mixture and sprinkle with cheese

 - Bake and/or throw in the freezer for future use (or gift the casserole to someone and make their day!)

-In case you didn’t miss it above, I have a secret cheat tip for you too: if you don’t feel like cooking up chicken, or if you’re extra short on time, grab a pre-made rotisserie chicken from the grocery store.
-What I also like to do is to make slow cooker salsa chicken for this dish.
+- Another option is to make slow cooker salsa chicken for this dish.
 If I know I’m going to be making a double batch for friends/family/freezing, before going to bed I’ll throw chicken breasts and pour a jar of salsa into a slow cooker on low (for 8 hrs) and then shred the chicken to make this casserole with!

 I think we can all agree that getting an amazing freezer meal is such a treat (or having a meal ready to go in the freezer is great after a long day) so do yourself a favor and make a double batch of this amazing freezer meal – chicken enchilada casserole!